-I recently ran a survey to test how much social media connects with people, what channels they use the most and how often they are active.
-The results you see below are not analyzed based on individual respondents, but I will go into that data in a later article to compare social media usage with age, preferred method of communication, etc.
+I recently ran a survey to test how much social media connects with people, what channels they use the most, and how often they are active.
+The results you see below are not analyzed based on individual respondents, but I will go into that data in a later article to compare social media usage with age, the preferred method of communication, etc.

 Essentially, I was hoping to confirm some ideas about social media that I had assumed and was looking for any insight that might provide useful data for social media marketing campaigns for our customers here at Market House.

 Facebook is King

 After the initial survey questions about age and gender, I began trying to understand the preferred social media channel of choice for consumers.
 While not surprising, it was a nice confirmation that over half (58%) of those surveyed use Facebook the most over other top social media channels like Snapchat, Instagram & others.

 Funny anecdote: I used Twitter as one of the main channels to distribute this survey, but it ranked last as the preferred social media channel of respondents.

 Coming in 2nd at 17%, YouTube was a bit surprising at first as a most-used channel, but when you take into account the growing number of cord-cutting consumers who stream their media at home, this number is far less surprising.
 Tying for 3rd at 11%, Snapchat and Instagram, both are strong and growing platforms.
 I will say I was a little surprised that Twitter clocked in last at 3%, but after all, this is why I did the survey.

 As a follow-up to the previous question, the study also looked at the frequency of how often users post content on their preferred social media channels.

 Here’s where we start getting some interesting data, which will probably warrant a follow-up survey and future articles.